MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

 >[!NOTE]
 >Microsoft Entra hybrid joined devices and Active Directory domain joined devices are currently out of scope.

-The policy affects only Entra ID accounts after they sign in to the device with stron credentials (Windows Hello for Business or FIDO2 security key).
-The policy does not affect the initial sign-in experience and local accounts.
+The policy affects only Entra ID accounts after they sign in to the device with strong credentials (Windows Hello for Business or FIDO2 security key).
+The policy doesn't affect the initial sign-in experience and local accounts.

 Once the policy is set:

-- Removes passwords from the user experience, both for device logon as well as in-session auth scenarios via CredUI
+- Removes passwords from the user experience, both for device sign in and in-session auth scenarios via CredUI
-- Users will navigate through their core authentication scenarios (WHFB/FIDO2 security keys etc)
+- Users navigate through their core authentication scenarios (WHFB/FIDO2 security keys etc.)
 - If users are blocked, they can use a recovery mechanism such as PIN Reset or Web Sign-in

-Starting in Windows 11, version 22H2 with [KB5030310](https://support.microsoft.com/kb/5030310), *Passwordless experience* is a security policy thatpromotes a passwordless user experience on Microsoft Entra joined devices.
+Starting in Windows 11, version 22H2 with [KB5030310](https://support.microsoft.com/kb/5030310), *Passwordless experience* is a security policy that promotes a passwordless user experience on Microsoft Entra joined devices.
 Once enabled, Windows users can sign in to their devices using Windows Hello for Business or a FIDO2 security key only.
-This feature is available for Azure Active Directory (Azure AD) joined devices only.
 This article explains how to enable Passwordless experience and describes the user experience.

 ## Enable Passwordless experience with Intune